 But, as much as I loved English class, music was my favourite subject.

 If, for the first couple of years of high school I felt invisible and inconsequential, it was the music room that saved me.
 I found my home in that room.
 It was my safe space, my sanctuary.
 I would sometimes just go there to shoot the shit with my music teachers/directors (there were only three of them), because if it’s possible, I felt like they were my friends.
-Or my older, wiser, cooler cousins or something.
+Or at least my older, wiser, cooler cousins or something.

 Music class was the best.
 I remember never wanting it to end.
 I fully immersed myself in it.
 And, to an extent, it was in those rooms, in those groups, where barriers were broken down.
-Our school was small, and well-rounded (in terms of arts and athletics, tech, etc.), that there was a lot of overlap of those stereotypical cliques in organizations.
+Our school was small, and well-rounded (in terms of liberal arts and athletics, tech, etc.), that there was a lot of overlap of those stereotypical cliques in organizations.
 There were music nerds (like me, I would say), athletes, SAC members, Arts kids, or “Artsies,” as we called them – in a totally affectionate way, I promise!
 I’m referring to those enrolled in the formal Integrated Arts Program and not just those students who were artistic.
-There were some seriously talented future musicians, and there were those who clearly just wanted an “easy” arts credit (P.S. it wasn’t easy) and everything else in between.
+There were some seriously talented future musicians, and those who just wanted an “easy” arts credit (P.S. it wasn’t easy) and everything else in between.

 That is where I lived, it was my sweet spot.
 But, as the years went on, I came out of my shell and in the last couple of years of school, I began to put myself out there more.
 I got out of the music room and did a lot of stuff around the school.
 Let’s just say, the faculty knew me well 😊